This page outlines the Goodlawyer Basic incorporation ($599) and Pro-Start Incorporation ($399 + Goodlawyer Pro for $599 / year) (“Incorporation(s)”).

 - Common shares do not have any special priority over your corporation’s assets.
 So when you decide to wind up your corporation, the holders of common shares will be paid out in a manner that reflects the number of common shares they own.
 The holders of your voting common shares and non-voting common shares will be treated equally with respect to the distribution of your corporation’s assets on dissolution.

 - The corporation’s directors can declare and pay dividends on common shares at any time and in any amount.
 Dividends are entirely at the discretion of the corporation’s directors.

 - Your corporation must have at least 1 common voting shareholder.
 This is a legal requirement.

-If you wish to customize your initial share structure or issue more than 10,000 initial shares, please book a Lawyer Assisted Incorporation with a Good Lawyer over the platform.
+If you wish to customize your initial share structure outside of the common voting and common non-voting shares outlined above, please book a Lawyer Assisted Incorporation with a Good Lawyer over the platform.